 Freedom - Feel free to come and go at any time if you need to return home, etc. At the same time, we encourage you to live the retreat in its entirety, as much as possible, so as to accompany our Lord during His Passion, Crucifixion and Resurrection.
 At some points the Mission will be open only for retreatants.

-2 Meals - We serve dinner Thursday night and bread and tuna salad for lunch on Friday.
+1 Meal - We serve dinner Thursday night.
 On Sunday morning there is a breakfast open to all who will attend Mass.
-For other meals you are welcome to bring your own food or utilize local restaurants.
-Snacks and beverages will be available throughout the retreat.
+For all other meals you are welcome to bring your own food or utilize local restaurants.

 No lodging - This is not an overnight retreat.
 We are sorry we cannot offer lodging.
 In the past, people coming from far away have stayed at local hotels.